 Ongoing Clinical Trials

-The company has initiated a Phase IIb trial (HEAL) of LL-37 in Sweden and Poland.
-The study is aimed at including approximately 120 patients with venous leg ulcers that will be randomized into three groups (two doses of LL-37 and placebo) and have a treatment time of 13 weeks.
-The primary endpoint is the proportion of patients that reach complete wound closure, which is considered to be the pivotal endpoint for market authorization (later to be tested in a Phase III program).
+The company is conducting a clinical Phase IIb trial (HEAL LL-37) of ropocamptide in Sweden and Poland.
+The study is including approximately 120 patients with venous leg ulcers that has been randomized into three groups (two doses of ropocamptide and placebo) and have a treatment time of 13 weeks.

 Other Potential Indications